microsoft/vcpkg-docs/vcpkg/about/faq.md

 - `~/.cache/vcpkg` (only if `XDG_CACHE_HOME` is not defined)

-If you have configured local binary or asset caches then you may want to periodically clean those up as needed.
+If you have configured local binary or asset caches then you may want to periodically clean those too as needed.

 ## How is CMake used internally by vcpkg?